-Lying.-In this position, the patient's body rests against the sofa or bed with the head, the back and the legs (see Fig. 36).
+Lying.-In this position, the patient's body rests against the sofa or bed with the head, the back and the legs (see Fig. 41).

 Suspending.-In this position the patient is to grasp a horizontal bar that is elevated so that the feet do not touch the floor.
-There should be the same distance between the hands on the bar as between the shoulders (see Fig.
+There should be the same distance between the hands on the bar as between the shoulders (see Fig. 42).
+The position is very tiresome, as it, to a certain extent prevents respiration and circulation, on account of the extension of the thorax.
+It should be used with great care; and if the patient is weak, support his sides until he becomes accustomed to it.